 Their levels rise during menstruation, causing muscle contractions and affecting pain perception.
 Research also suggests that higher prostaglandin levels may be associated with heavier periods and more painful menstrual cramps. ⁶

-CBD has been shown to inhibit cyclooxygenase enzymes (COX-1 and COX-2) which help make prostaglandins from arachidonic acid. ⁷ This means CBD could make menstrual cramps less severe by reducing prostaglandin levels.
+Cannabinoids (including CBD) have been shown to inhibit cyclooxygenase enzymes (COX-1 and COX-2) which help make prostaglandins from arachidonic acid. ⁷ This means CBD could make menstrual cramps less severe by reducing prostaglandin levels.

 As it happens, COX inhibition is the same mechanism used by non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen, which are widely used to relieve menstrual cramps. ⁸